Add a Google Drive for Work source

 Restrict access to searchable content only

-If the link-sharing options for a Google Drive file is set to allow access to everyone in your organization, you can use the OnlyIndexFilesSharedToDomainAndSearchable source parameter in conjunction with the People in [organization] can search for this file link setting in Google Drive to index the file only if it’s set as searchable in Google Drive.
+If the link-sharing options for a Google Drive file is set to allow access to everyone in your organization, you can use the OnlyIndexFilesSharedToDomainAndSearchable source parameter in conjunction with the Anyone in this group… > Can find in search results link setting in Google Drive to index the file only if it’s set as searchable in Google Drive.
 You can use this parameter, for instance, if you want to exclude a file from Coveo search results but make the file accessible in Google Drive.

-1. In Google Drive, do the following for each file that you want your organization members to see in Coveo search results:
+1. In Google Drive, for each file that you want your organization members to see in Coveo search results, set the file to Can find in search results.

-1. Right-click the file, and then click Get link.
+1. Right-click the file, and then select Share > Share.

 2. On the Sources (platform-ca | platform-eu | platform-au) page, click the Google Drive for Work source, and then click More > Edit configuration with JSON in the Action bar.